Fiboquadratic Sequences and Extensions of the Cassini Identity Raised From the Study of Rithmomachia: Abstract

 \section{Abstract}

-In this paper, we introduce fiboquadratic sequences as an extension to infinity of the board of rithmomachia and we prove that this extension gives rise to those sequences which we define here.
-Also, fiboquadratic sequences approach the golden ratio and provide extensions of Cassini's Identity.
+In this paper, we introduce fiboquadratic sequences as a consequence of an extension to infinity of the board of rithmomachia.
+Fiboquadratic sequences approach the golden ratio and provide extensions of Cassini's Identity.